The Government of Ontario web site includes information for artists about a range of programmess and services specific to their needs.

-Book arts DVDs are available for borrowing by CBBAG members for the cost of postage only.
-A revised list of DVDs and details on borrowing will be available online sometime in fall 2010.
-Stay tuned for details!
+Book arts DVDs are available for borrowing by CBBAG members for the cost of postage plus a $5 handling fee.
+After a number of delays, a revised list of DVDs and details on borrowing will be available online in June 2014.
+Coming soon: stay tuned for details!

 You can find the answer to two frequently asked questions: "What is bookbinding?" and "Are

 there jobs in this field in Canada?", which includes a brief Recommended Reading List & a brief Suppliers List.

 If you are looking to have a book restored/repaired, you'll find the answers to some frequently asked questions on the

 subject, as well as some information on How to Find Someone to Repair a Book.

 The various CBBAG web pages also include a multitude of book arts

 • Home Page welcomes visitors to the CBBAG web site and includes "Featured Activities"

 • Membership explains membership benefits, including the Video Loan Programme for members, and links to the membership application

 • In-Studio Workshops lists current session (Winter/Spring or Summer/Fall) courses